The Great Calendar Reform:

 Set amid the backdrop of the Reformation and the Renaissance, and a time of great schism in the Christian world, the story of the calendar reform is an intriguing one.
 A central part concerns the antagonistic relationship between two of the great intellectual figures of the 16th century: the pro-reform mathematician Christopher Clavius and the anti-reform literary scholar Joseph Scaliger.
 In this book, the author provides an accessible mathematical description of the old and new calendars as well as a detailed discussion of the historical context for, and the main players involved in, the Gregorian calendar reform.

-The book may be ordered directly from the distributors,
+The book may also be ordered directly from the distributors,

 may also be ordered through any bookseller, including online